billyen2012/next-api-router/README.md

 ### with `next-session`

-`next-session` will save data in either memoery or database.
+`next-session` will save data in either memory or database.

 ```js
 // example reference from https://github.com/hoangvvo/next-session#readme